isferrei/checkout-app/README.md

 The Checkout App is a web application that allows users to enter payment information and select a subscription plan.
 It provides a user-friendly interface for submitting the payment form and viewing available plans.

 ## Demo
-Check out the live demo of the application
+Check out the live demo of the application.

 [Checkout App Demo](https://checkout-app-amber.vercel.app/)

 ## Storybook Design System